-We are now offering parent support sessions through teletherapy or online therapy.
+We are now offering parent support sessions in person and through teletherapy or online therapy.
 To learn more, reach out.

 Parenting isn’t easy – and it’s even harder when your teenager is struggling.
 While we worry about their well-being and toe the line between being too involved or not involved enough as a parent, its intimidating to reach out to peers or other parents for advice without fear of judgement.